Sistan and Baluchestan province

+The name of the region was Baluchistan at first.
+Later it became «Baluchistan and Sistan», and today it has become «Sistan and Baluchestan».

 History

-In the epigraphs of Bistoon and Persepolis, Sistan is mentioned as one of the eastern territories of Darius the Great.
-The name Sistan, as mentioned above, is derived from Saka (also sometimes Saga, or Sagastan), a Central Asian tribe that had taken control over this area in the year 128 BC.
-During the Arsacid Dynasty (248 BC to 224 AD), the province became the seat of Suren-Pahlav Clan.
+In the inscriptions at Behistun and Persepolis, Sistan is mentioned as one of the eastern territories of Darius the Great.
+The name Sistan is derived from Saka (also sometimes Saga, or Sagastan), a Central Asian tribe that had taken control over this area in the year 128 BC.
+During the Arsacid dynasty (248 BC to 224 AD), the province became the seat of Suren-Pahlav Clan.
 From the Sassanid period until the early Islamic period, Sistan flourished considerably.

 During the reign of Ardashir I of Persia, Sistan came under the jurisdiction of the Sassanids, and in 644 AD, the Arab Muslims gained control as the Persian empire was in its final moments of collapsing.
 During the reign of the second Sunni caliph, Omar ibn Al-Khattab, this territory was conquered by the Arabs and an Arab commander was assigned as governor.
 The famous Persian ruler Ya'qub-i Laith Saffari, whose descendants dominated this area for many centuries, later became governor of this province.
 In 916 AD, Baluchestan was ruled by the Daylamids and thereafter the Seljuqids, when it became a part of Kerman.
 Dynasties such as the Saffarids, Samanids, Qaznavids, and Seljuqids, also ruled over this territory.

-In 1508 AD, Shah Ismail I of the Safavid dynasty conquered Sistan, and during the reign of Nader Shah, there was further turmoil.